 The schedule for determination of pregnancy varies among breeding farms.
-One schedule is as follows: 1) days 14–18—check for twins; if open, mare can be rebred on days 19–20; 2) days 25–30—evaluate normal embryo development (heartbeat present at 24–25 days), recheck for twins; 3) days 40–60—evaluate normal fetal development; 4) fall check—confirm mare is still pregnant.
+One schedule is as follows: 1) days 14–18—check for pregnancy and twins; if open, mare can be rebred on days 19–20; 2) days 25–30—evaluate normal embryo development (heartbeat present at 24–25 days), recheck for twins; 3) days 40–60—evaluate normal fetal development; 4) fall check—confirm mare is still pregnant.

 Palpation Per Rectum

 The conceptus develops in a recognizable pattern of size and shape, allowing estimation of age based on palpable characteristics.
-In maiden and barren mares, at 25–28 days of gestation, a careful, experienced palpator may be able to feel the embryonic vesicle ventrally at the base of one uterine horn, producing a bulge 3.5 cm in diameter.
+In maiden and barren mares, at 25–28 days of gestation, a careful, experienced examiner may be able to feel the embryonic vesicle ventrally at the base of one uterine horn, producing a bulge 3.5 cm in diameter.
 At 30 days, the uterine horns are small with pronounced tone, and the conceptus can be felt as a ventral bulge 4 cm in diameter and positioned at the base of the gravid uterine horn.
 The uterine wall is thin over the expanding conceptus.
 At 42–45 days, the conceptus occupies about half of the gravid uterine horn and is 5–7 cm in diameter.
 By 48–50 days, the enlargement of the conceptus begins to involve the uterine body and is 6–8 cm in diameter and 8–10 cm long.

-Last full review/revision July 2011 by Patricia L. Sertich, MS, VMD, DACT
+Last full review/revision October 2014 by Patricia L. Sertich, MS, VMD, DACT